How to Copy a Table in MySQL: Duplicate the Structure, Data, and Indexes Correctly

 FROM source_table;

-2. CREATE TABLE ...
-LIKE statement to create an empty table based on the definition of the original table, including column attributes and indexes.
+2. The CREATE TABLE ...
+LIKE statement creates an empty table based on the definition of the original table, including column attributes and indexes.
+By the way, if you need to obtain indexes, refer to How to show indexes in MySQL tables & databases.

 CREATE TABLE copy_table LIKE source_table;

-3. SHOW CREATE TABLE to generate a create table script for the original table.
+3. The SHOW CREATE TABLE statement generates a CREATE TABLE script for the original table.

 Replicate table in MySQL

-If you need to duplicate the table structure, but not its data, it is better to use the CREATE TABLE ...
+If you need to duplicate a table structure, but not its data, it is better to use the CREATE TABLE ...
 LIKE statement.

-Suppose, we need to clone the structure of the customer table.
-The query to copy structure is as follows:
+Suppose we need to clone the structure of the customer table.
+The query to copy the structure is as follows:

-How to copy structure, not data of a MySQL table
+How to copy a structure of a MySQL table without its data

-To copy data from one table to another, use the INSERT INTO statement.
-Note, that you can specify the columns to be copied.
+To copy data to another table, use the INSERT INTO statement.
+Note that you can specify the columns to be copied.

 SELECT